Stabilization indices of potentially Mumford curves: Preliminaries

 The set $X^{\mathrm{an}}$ can be endowed with the structure of a locally ringed space that makes it a $K$-analytic space in the sense of Berkovich's theory \cite{Berkovich90}.
 In analogy with scheme theory, Berkovich's theory associates with a complete non-archimedean field $K$ its \emph{analytic spectrum} $\mc{M}(K)$.
 Saying that $\mf{X}$ is a $K$-analytic space is a shorthand for fixing a morphism of analytic spaces $\mf{X} \to \mc{M}(K)$.

 The points of the $K$-analytic curve $X^{\mathrm{an}}$ can be classified as follows: \begin{itemize} \item If $\xi$ is a closed point of $X$, then the associated residue field $\kappa(\xi)$ is a finite extension of $K$, giving rise to a unique corresponding point in $X^{\mathrm{an}}$.
-Every point of $X^{\mathrm{an}}$ arising in this way is called of \emph{type 1}. \end{itemize} If $x=(\xi, |\cdot|_\xi)$ is a point of $X^{\mathrm{an}}$ such that $\xi$ is the generic point of $X$, then we can consider the function
+Every point of $X^{\mathrm{an}}$ arising in this way is called a rigid point of \emph{type 1}.\footnote{Note that our definition of type 1 is slightly more restrictive than Berkovich's one.
+This latter includes all the points $x$ whose completed residue field $\scrH(x)$ is contained in the completion of the algebraic closure of $K$.} \end{itemize} If $x=(\xi, |\cdot|_\xi)$ is a point of $X^{\mathrm{an}}$ such that $\xi$ is the generic point of $X$, then we can consider the function

 It is a real valued valuation on the function field of $X$, extending the discrete valuation of $K$.
 Conversely, every such valuation gives rise to a point of $X^{\mathrm{an}}$ which is not of type 1.
 In this context, we call $\scrH(x)$ the completion of $K(X)$ with respect to $v_x$, we denote by $\widetilde{\scrH(x)}$ its residue field, and we distinguish three different cases: \begin{itemize} \item If the transcendence degree of $\widetilde{\scrH(x)}$ over $k$ is equal to 1, then we say that $x$ is of \emph{type 2}. \item If the dimension of the $\Q$-vector space $\frac{|\scrH(x)^\times|}{|K^\times|} \otimes_\Z \Q$ is equal to 1, then we say that $x$ is of \emph{type 3}. \item In the remaining cases, we say that $x$ is of \emph{type 4}. \end{itemize}